midarrlabs/midarr-server/README.md

 ### Integrations

-* Radarr - `v4.1`
+* Supports Radarr - `v4.1`
-* Sonarr - `v3.0`
+* Supports Sonarr - `v3.0`

-On server startup ***Midarr*** attempts to auto configure a few things:
+On server startup **Midarr** attempts to auto configure a few things:

+* Caches movie and series responses - used for speedy access to your library
+* Adds webhook / connect endpoints - used for updating the cache

 > __Warning__
 >
-> Ensure your integration environment variables are set for this to complete
+> Ensure your integration environment variables are set for auto configuration to complete

-* Caches movie and series responses - this is required to speed up access to your library
-* Adds webhook / connect endpoints - this is required to update the cache

 You can set the following environment variables for your integrations: